malkaindevteam/cameo-listener/README.md

 ## Usage

-1. Set up your environment variables with your drchrono webhook secret and destination URL
+1. Set up your environment variables with your drchrono webhook secret and 3 destination URLs
 2. Run the application
 3. Configure your drchrono webhook to point to `http://your-domain.com/webhook`
 4. Use the verification endpoint to verify your webhook
-5. The application will automatically relay incoming webhook data to your configured destination
+5. The application will automatically relay incoming webhook data to all 3 configured destinations concurrently

 ## Logging